PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 This is called "calling" a function.

-Now that we have this funciton we can *call* it aas many times as we want!
+Now that we have this funciton we can *call* (aka use) it as many times as we want!

 ```py
 say_hello_to_name()